 “Who is seeing these patients?
 What type of care are they receiving?
 What more can we do to help them?” asks Dr Chong Lee Ai, a palliative care doctor with a special focus on paediatrics, at Hospis Malaysia.

-To address this gap, Hospis Malaysia in collaboration with the Department of Paediatrics, University of Malaya, hosted the Malaysian premiere of the advocacy film: ‘Little Stars: Accomplishing the extraordinary in the face of serious illness’.
-This film aims to increase awareness of the unique needs of children’s palliative care and how lives can be transformed with proper access to palliative care.
+To address this, Hospis Malaysia in collaboration with the Department of Paediatrics, University of Malaya hosted the Malaysian premiere of the advocacy film ‘Little Stars: Accomplishing the extraordinary in the face of serious illness’ – in an effort to increase awareness of the unique needs of children’s palliative care and how lives can be transformed with proper access to palliative care.

 Training is needed

 In a panel discussion on the current state of children’s palliative care in the country, Dr Yap Tsiao Yi, Paediatric Oncologist at the University of Malaya highlighted the need to introduce the teaching of palliative care at medical and nursing schools.
 “We teach so much in medical schools on how to do a medical examination but little is taught at how to deal with end of life issues”.
 “How do you talk to someone when their child’s life expectancy is limited?”
 “In the medical profession – we are taught how to save lives.
 It is one intervention after another after another – where do you draw the line and stop intervening and begin conversations about what the child or family may want?”

 Dr Richard Lim, Head of Palliative Care Unit at Hospital Selayang, and National Advisor on Palliative Medicine for the Ministry of Health, highlighted that the challenges faced by the Ministry in pushing the initiative further were the lack of human resources, funding and awareness.